 Basketball backboards: Permanent basketball hoop/backboards are not permitted attached to the Dwelling.
 Basketball hoops/backboards may be located only in the rear yard, space permitting.
 Portable basketball hoops/backboards are not permitted in front yards, city streets, or on Master Association Property.

-All recreation play equipment shall not exceed twelve (12) feet above original pad grade

-85

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-and shall be set back five (5) feet clear of the side and rear property line to provide a planting area for screen trees.
+All recreation play equipment shall not exceed twelve (12) feet above original pad grade and shall be set back five (5) feet clear of the side and rear property line to provide a planting area for screen trees.
 Play equipment that extends above the perimeter wall height must be painted to match the Dwelling or trim color and if proposed, only solid canvas roof elements that are compatible with the color and materials of the Dwelling will be permitted.
 Submit catalogue cuts or photographs with dimensions and colors provided.
 Mature twenty-four (24) inch box size evergreen trees are required for screening purposes upon installation of the equipment.
 Prefabricated colored play equipment that does not exceed the height of the property line wall is permitted.

-d.
 Play equipment is not permitted in the front yard.

 13. Garden Art/Statuary